opendatateam/udata/docs/geopf.md

 ## Limitations

 - Only `gpkg` resources are synchronised; other formats are silently skipped.
-- Updates to an existing resource are not yet handled — the task only fires on `on_resource_added`.
+- Updates to an existing pushed resource are not yet handled — the push task only fires on `on_resource_added`.
-- Resource deletion on the Géoplateforme side is not yet implemented.
 - SRS is hardcoded to `EPSG:4326` (WGS 84) for both upload creation and processing parameters; files in other projections will fail or produce incorrect results.
 - Bounding box is only extracted from raw `dataset.spatial.geom`; zone-based spatial coverage (the common case) has no stored geometry in udata and produces no extent in the metadata.
 - `topicCategory` is inferred from free-form tags via a keyword mapping; it will often be absent and is never guaranteed to be accurate.